-Bayble Beach This small beach on the peninsula of Point in Lewis is a lovely place to unwind with a sunset walk on the sand, or with a morning dip in the sea, where you'll have picturesque views of the mainland mountains and Bayble Island ahead of you Eoropie Dunes Playpark A great park not far from Eoropie beach with
+Bayble Beach This small beach on the peninsula of Point in Lewis is a lovely place to unwind with a sunset walk on the sand, or with a morning dip in the sea, where you'll have picturesque views of the mainland mountains and Bayble Island Eoropie Dunes Playpark A great park not far from Eoropie beach with nearly four acres to explore.
+You'll find a zip line, rope swings, climbing frames and nets.
+An adventure trail and a nature trail, football, basketball and skateboard areas, a maze and even a teepee!
+Perfect for family days out and picnics.